Published on August 21, 2020

 5 Types of Counselling Jobs | The Essential Guide

 Are you considering a career helping others as a counsellor?

 Counselling can be a gratifying profession.
-Working as a counsellor offers excellent job opportunities through low unemployment rates and a positive job outlook with predictions of very strong growth for the industry in the future, accompanied with the gratification of offering help and support to those in need.
+Working as a counsellor offers excellent job opportunities through low unemployment rates and a positive job outlook with predictions of very strong growth for the industry in the future, accompanied by the gratification of offering help and support to those in need.
 With 34% of counselling work offering part-time opportunities, it can be a great career choice for those not seeking a full-time schedule.

 With different pathways and specialisations on offer for counsellors, it’s essential to think about what type of counselling job is best for you.
 That’s why we’ve looked at 5 types of counselling jobs for you to consider!

-In this role you’d be offering guidance, support and treatment to those suffering from poor mental health.
+In this role, you’d be offering guidance, support, and treatment to those suffering from poor mental health.

 A challenging but rewarding role.
 You can help people break the cycle of addiction.

-From family conflict, to separation, to the loss of a loved one, you’d be playing a critical role in ensuring the wellbeing of family members.
+From family conflict to separation, to the loss of a loved one, you’d be playing a critical role in ensuring the wellbeing of family members.